apache/druid/docs/api-reference/json-querying-api.md

 #### URL
 <code class="postAPI">POST</code> `/druid/v2/`

-The endpoint for submitting queries.
+Submits a JSON-based native query.
 Accepts an option `?pretty` that pretty prints the results.

 Queries are composed of various JSON properties and Druid has different types of queries for different use cases.
 The possible types of queries are: `timeseries`, `topN`, `groupBy`, `timeBoundaries`, `segmentMetadata`, `datasourceMetadata`, `scan`, and `search`.